This website is an offer of PAIR Finance GmbH, Berlin, (hereinafter: “PAIR Finance” or “we”, “us”, etc.).

 We value your trust, respect your privacy and take great care to protect your data and its confidentiality.

-B.) in the context of the use of our website,
+B.) Data processing in the context of the use of our website,

-C.) through the use of cookies when visiting our website, and
+C.) Data processing through the use of cookies when visiting our website,

-D.) in the context of a business relationship on our service platform.
+D.) Data processing in the context of a business relationship on our service platform, and

-Detailed data protection information regarding our legal services provided by the respective PAIR Finance company to consumers and, if applicable, other persons involved in the respective matter for debt collection pursuant to Art.
-13 or Art.
-14 of the GDPR can be found here.
+Detailed data protection information regarding our legal services provided by the respective PAIR Finance company to consumers and other persons involved in the respective debt collection matter can be found here.

 Terminology: